DIRECTLab/carla-energy-consumption/README.md

     Basic Usage
     1. Start the CARLA server.
-    2. Create an output directory, i.e. `mkdir output`.
+    2. Run `python multitracking.py input/tracked_agents.csv output/`.
-    3. Run `python multitracking.py input/tracked_agents.csv output/`.
+        - This will save all data to a directory called `output/`, potentially overwriting data if it already exists.

 - [reporting.py](reporting.py) is a module for reporting tracking data.